FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The total sensitivity for a channel, representing the complete acquisition system expressed as a scalar.
 All instrument responses except polynomial response should have an InstrumentSensitivity.
+Type for sensitivity, input/output units and relevant frequency range.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`